-EuroHPC JU has launched two calls in support these objectives: the EuroHPC Professional Traineeships and EuroHPC Training Platform and Summer School.
+EuroHPC JU has launched three calls in support of these objectives: the EuroHPC Professional Traineeships, EuroHPC Training Platform and Summer School and the EuroHPC Virtual Training Academy.
 In addition, the EUMaster4HPC project is ongoing, with the goal of educating the next generation of HPC experts.
 Furthermore, the CoEs shall offer specialised training for HPC specialists as well as IT and data professionals, application developers, and advanced users of HPC applications.